GMO crops and foods may potentially be beneficial and have a positive impact in some ways

 There’s Debate That Better Farming Results Can Be Achieved With Sustainable/Organic Farming & Non GM Seeds

-Such as yields, reduced pesticide use, reduced energy usage, increased revenues and so on (earthopensource.org)
+[the results of sustainable farming practices over using GM technology might lead to better] yields, reduced pesticide use, reduced energy usage, increased revenues and so on (earthopensource.org)

 May Cause Gene Transfer Of Antibiotic Resistant Bacteria